MahjongPantheon/pages-src/source/about/index.md

 - Daria Ilina, Moscow, Russia - **QA assistant & Moscow club leader**
 - Vitaly Borzonogov, Arkhangelsk, Russia - **QA assistant, Arkhangelsk club leader** (and also honorable first project donator ever :) )
 - Maksim Veselov and all **Ivanovo** riichi club fellows, Russia - honorable donators to the project.
+- Nina Bychkova and all **Novosibirsk** riichi club fellows, Russia - honorable donators to the project.
 - Want your name to be listed here? **Join now**! :) We need volunteer web developers, QA engineers, tech writers and translators!

 ### Tyr screenshots